Gas-Tank-Games/lnc-launcher/README.md

 # lnc-launcher

 ## About
-Launcher component for the videogame Life n' Crime.
+Launcher component for the videogame Life n' Crime which also contains other supplementary content.

 ## Building